AshiVered/CobaltArchiver/README.md

 A file extraction and compression software based on 7Z.
 It doesn't offer any significant advantage—just lacks a file explorer, which is precisely what I needed.

-What's special about it?
-It was developed "without human intervention."
-I didn’t write a single line of code myself!
-Everything was programmed using AI.
-(Although I did delete and fix incorrect code snippets).

 ## How to Run
 Run the Python file or download the zip file from the Releases page.